GibranAlvarez/git_assignment/README.md

 # Git Assignment - GibranAlvarez

 a.
 What is an issue?

-        Iitems created in a repository to plan, discuss and track work
+        Answer:  Items created in a repository to plan, discuss and track work

 b.
 What is a pull request?

-        A proposal to merge a set of changes from one branch into another.
+        Answer: A proposal to merge a set of changes from one branch into another.

 c.
 How do I open up a pull request?
         1. On GitHub on the pull request tab, in this repository it would be in the following URL: https://github.com/GibranAlvarez/git/pulls,